figurate/figurate-user-guide/guide/index.md

 ### Gradle Plugin

 The simplest way to use Figurate is to apply the Figurate plugin in a Gradle build script.
+Some [example](figurate-examples) applications are provided that demonstrate usage of this plugin.

 ## <a name="launcher"></a>Launcher